vincr04/DESeq2_workshop/Instructions.md

 [ggplot2](https://ggplot2.tidyverse.org/reference/ggplot.html) might be an old friend of yours.
 If it's already installed on your computer you can just load the package.
 Otherwise, you can also install `ggplot2` from CRAN.
 Then, load the package.

 [apeglm](https://bioconductor.org/packages/release/bioc/html/apeglm.html) is an additional package needed for LFC shrinkage (more details below).
-Install the package *via* Bioconductor, and load it.
+Install the package from Bioconductor, and load it.

 We will install additional packages for gene set enrichment analysis later.